Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Dn.n** (optional) Derivative constant
 * **Vn.n** (optional, RRF 3.5 and later only) Velocity feedforward constant
 * **An.n** (optional, RRF 3.5 and later only) Acceleration feedforward constant
-* **Hn.n** (optional) Minimum holding current as a percentage of the configured motor current when operating in closed loop mode
+* **Hn.n** (optional, RRF 3.5 and earlier only) Minimum holding current as a percentage of the configured motor current when operating in closed loop mode
 * **Qn.n** (optional, RRF 3.5 and later only) Motor torque in newton-metres per amp of peak motor current
+* **Y"type"** (optional, RRF 3.6.2 and later only) Type of magnetic encoder used, only matters when using T1 or T3.
+Defaults to "as5047d" if not provided.

 ### Description